Denzy7/cpython-lite/README.md

 # porting

 If you want to create a new platform config files, you will need a copy of the existing `pyconfig.h`.
-If porting a similar platform to those in [config](config), just change the defines such as `SIZEOF_INT` to match the said platform.
-You can also build [the config tool](config/pyconfig-tool.c) and run it on the target machine to get a list of define to change.
+If porting a similar platform to those in [configs directory](config), just change the defines such as `SIZEOF_INT` to match the said platform.
+You can also build [the config tool](config/pyconfig-tool.c) and run it on the target machine to get a list of defines to change.
 Its also possible for UNIX platforms to share `config.c` files.
 Be sure to use the `config.c` file for modules.
 Win32 needs the `config.c` [here](config/win32) to initialize Windows specific modules.

 The [library CMakeLists.txt](cmake-python/CMakeLists.txt) can offer some insights and tips for porting.